-Under this project, water quality samples were collected at about eight sites and analyzed for a selected set of water quality parameters.
-The data will be summarized in a memorandum report to be finalized in 2005.
+Under this project, water quality samples were collected at nine sites and analyzed for a selected set of water quality parameters.
+The data were summarized in a 2005 preliminary draft report prepared by the USGS and they will be presented in a SEWRPC memorandum report to be finalized in 2007.